 Run tests against any version of your application

 Create a pipeline for previous versions which enable you to build and test fixes of that version.
-For details on pipelines, see Pipelines: CI server and SCM system integration
+For details on pipelines, see CI Pipelines

 Create dashboard widgets for past releases of the product to see the quality of that release.